Women at CDM

 In keeping with DePaul University's Vincentian tradition of making quality education accessible to all, DePaul CDM is committed to making our school a welcoming place for female students to learn.

-DePaul CDM is a dynamic and supportive community of scholars and ppractitioners in all areas of technology.
+DePaul CDM is a dynamic and supportive community of scholars and practitioners in all areas of technology.
 And women are a key part of our community's success.
-Women students comprise 25 % of CDM's student body.
-Student and faculty-led organizations and support groups such as HerCDM and ACM-W build support, mentorship and camaraderie among female computing students at DePaul.
+Women students comprise 38% of CDM's student body.
+Student and faculty-led organizations and support groups such as HerCDM build support, mentorship and camaraderie among female computing students at DePaul.

-For more information on opportunities for female students at DePaul, contact faculty advisors Lucia Dettori or Daniela Raicu.
+For more information on opportunities for female students at DePaul, contact HerCDM advisor

 The following organizations and corporations provide fellowships, scholarships and other forms of financial assistance to women students and researchers in technology: